-- A. Any Stakeholder interested in filling a vacancy on the Board shall submit a written application to the Board. - B. The Board shall cause the matter to be placed on the agenda for the next regular meeting of the Board. - C. The Board shall vote on the application at the meeting.
-If multiple applications for one (1) seat have been submitted, the candidate with the most votes wins. - D. The candidate who wins shall fill the remaining term of the Board seat unless an election or selection occurs sooner. - E. In no event shall a vacant seat be filled where a general election is scheduled to occur within sixty (60) days of the date that a written application is presented to the Board.
+- A. All vacancies must be announced at all regularly scheduled MINC Board and Stakeholder meetings and must be posted on the MINC website. - B. Any Stakeholder interested in filling a vacancy on the Board shall submit a written application to the Board. - C. The Board shall cause the matter to be placed on the agenda for the next regular meeting of the Board. - D. The Board shall vote on the application at the meeting.
+If multiple applications for one (1) seat have been submitted, the candidate with the most votes wins. - E. The candidate who wins shall fill the remaining term of the Board seat unless an election or selection occurs sooner. - F. In no event shall a vacant seat be filled where a general election is scheduled to occur within sixty (60) days of the date that a written application is presented to the Board.

 Section 7: Absences - A Board Member who is certified in accordance with these By-Laws and the policies set forth by the Department shall be a member in good standing.
-Good standing also incorporates attending eight (8) of twelve (12) Stakeholders' meetings and eight (8) of twelve (12) Board Meetings per calendar year beginning January 1st, of each year.
+Good standing also incorporates attending eight (8) of twelve (12) Stakeholders' meetings and eight (8) of twelve (12) Board Meetings per rolling 12 month period.
 The Secretary shall keep and maintain all official attendance records.